animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap-annotations.md

 <td class="icon"><div class="title">
 Note
 </div></td>
-<td class="content">A {data-store-name} server is not necessarily a
+<td class="content">A GemFire server is not necessarily a
 cache server by default.
 That is, a server is not necessarily set up to serve cache clients just because it is a server.
-A {data-store-name}
-server can be a peer member (data node) of the cluster managing data without serving any clients while other peer members in the cluster are indeed set up to serve clients in addition to managing data.
+A GemFire server can be a peer member (data node) of the cluster managing data without serving any clients while other peer members in the cluster are indeed set up to serve clients in addition to managing data.
 It is also